 And now, with my own children, I am faced with a very different dilemma.
 Perhaps an even more difficult one than that of my own parents.

 As my own mother put it:

 And I’m learning she is right…the world is full of entitled kids.
-Of dare I say, spoiled children.
+Or dare I say, spoiled children.
 (You can unspoil your kids… it’s not too late)